 The New York Lawyer's Code of Professional Responsibility (1970) was based on the ABA Model Code of Professional Responsibility.
 The 1970 Code (which was amended over the years) contained nine Canons, each of which had Ethical Considerations (EC) which were aspirational, and Disciplinary Rules (DR) which were mandatory.

 In 2009 the New York Rules of Professional Conduct were adopted, replacing the old Code with a set of rules based on the ABA Model Rules of Professional Conduct.
 The New York Rules of Professional Conduct begin with a Preamble, and Scope, and each Rule consists of a Black Letter Rule, followed by a Comment that explains the background of the Rule and provides guidance on interpreting the Rule.
 The Appellate Division of the New York State Supreme Court Courts has adopted and published the text of the Black Letter Rule only, as Part 1200 of the Joint Rules of the Appellate Division 22 NYCRR Part 1200.
+Where a conflict exists between the Rule and the Preamble, Scope or a Comment, the Rule controls.

 The New York State Bar Association (NYSBA) website contains links to attorney resources including the following: